 FVCI is important in our country for the promotion of innovation and the conversion of scientific technology and knowledge into commercial production.
 The recent improvement that has been seen in the area of information technology itself speaks for the potential for growth in knowledge-based industries.

 This potential is not limited to information technology but is also applicable to fields like biotechnology, pharmaceuticals, agriculture, drugs, food processing, services, telecommunication, etc.

-India has the inherent strength by the way of its technology, cost competitive labor, skilled manpower, environment, and policy support.
+India has inherent strength by the way of its technology, cost-competitive labor, skilled manpower, environment, and policy support.
 With funds, it can use these strengths to achieve greater heights in the world economy.
 Foreign investments can fill this gap between the capital requirements and the funds available from traditional lenders like banks.

 Along with the finances, FVCI also brings smart advice, hands-on management support, and skills that help entrepreneurial visions that make up promising marketable products.

 Sectors Allowed for Investments